Ku Klux Klan: Titles and vocabulary

-Membership in the Klan is secret.
-Like many fraternal organizations, the Klan uses signs and coded language that members can use to recognize one another.
-In conversation, a member may use the acronym AYAK (Are you a Klansman?) to surreptitiously identify themselves to another potential member.
-The response AKIA (A Klansman, I am.) completes the greeting.
+Membership in the Ku Klux Klan is secret; like many fraternal organizations, the Klan employs signs and coded language that members can use to recognize one another.
+In conversation, a member may use the acronym AYAK ("Are you a Klansman?") to identify themselves covertly to another potential member, to which the response AKIA ("A Klansman, I am.") completes the greeting.
+Another possible greeting is 311, as K is the eleventh letter of the alphabet and 3 times 11 is KKK.
+Members also use 33/6, since 11 times 3 is 33 and they believe that "the Klan is currently in its sixth historical 'era.'"
+FGRN is a Klan acronym for "For God, Race and Nation," and ITSUB is used for "In The Sacred Unfailing Being," referring to God.